NaveTwizer/guides/programming/basics.md

 ### 1.2.6.
 Variable

 A variable is used to store data inside a program.
 The value of a variable is the data it has stored and the identifier or the name is how the program and the programmer recognizes it.
-The value of a variable can be changed by the programmer using his program.
+The value of a variable can be changed by the programmer using his program, unless this variable is declared as a constant variable (explained next chapter).

 The identifier or name of a variable does not change inside a program.